 Alboran Sea; Arctic Oscillation; climatic fluctuations; Mediterranean Sea; North Atlantic Oscillation; Pelagia noctiluca; Sea Surface Temperature.

+Abbreviations

+AICc: Akaike Information Criterion

+AJ: Atlantic water jet

+AO: Atlantic Oscillation

+AUC: Area Under the receiving operating characteristic Curve

+ECS: Environmental Citizen Science

+LON: Local Observer Network

+NAO: North Atlantic Oscillation

+NOAA: National Oceanic and Atmospheric Administration

+PV: potential vorticity

+SST: Sea Surface Temperature

+WAG: Western Alboran Gyre

 Introduction

-Jellyfish experience strong inter-annual variation in density within their natural life cycles, which results in inter-annual fluctuations in jellyfish swarm occurrence pattern (Mills, 2001; Boero, 2013).
+Jellyfish experience strong inter-annual variation in density within their natural life cycles, which results in inter-annual fluctuations in the jellyfish swarm occurrence pattern (Mills, 2001; Boero, 2013).
 For the purposes of this study, the term 'jellyfish' is used in reference to medusae of the phylum Cnidaria (Scyphozoa, Cubozoa) and swarm refers to a large number of specimens in an area, regardless of whether the increase in number was caused by proliferation, aggregation, or distribution change (Hamner & Dawson, 2009).
 A natural oscillatory pattern in jellyfish swarms has been estimated to occur with a periodicity of 20 years, based on data collected all around the world (Condon et al., 2013).
-These cyclical patterns of occurrence have been associated to climatic fluctuations (Boero et al., 2008).
+These cyclical patterns of occurrence have been associated with climatic fluctuations (Boero et al., 2008).
 More specifically, studies in the western Mediterranean basin estimated a periodicity of 12 years for swarms of mauve stinger (Pelagia noctiluca Forskal, 1775), related to climatic fluctuations and patterns in annual precipitation, temperature and atmospheric pressure (Goy et al., 1988).
 In smaller seas, such as the Alboran Sea, this periodicity in mauve stinger swarms may be shorter, as it is the case in the Adriatic Sea, with several significant swarm periodicities of 10 years, 2,5 years, 8-14 months and 8 months, since 1970 (Kogovsek et al., 2010).